Kicksecure/dist-base-files/README.md

 which runs /usr/lib/helper-scripts/first-boot-skel (part of helper-scripts) package.

+Simplifies sudo default lecture to only showing the default password once.

 This package gets installed by default in both, Kicksecure and Whonix.
 ## How to install `anon-base-files` using apt-get ##